deepanshu414/Art_Website/README.md

 ```
 3. **Set up the database**
 - Adjust the `db_connect.php` file according to your database settings.
 Update the database host, username, password, and database name.
-- To set up the database structure, navigate to the `uploads/database_structure.txt` file.
+- To set up the database structure, navigate to the `database_structure.txt` file.
 This file contains the SQL queries required to create the necessary tables and fields in your database.
 You can copy the query and execute it in your database management tool (e.g. MySQL Workbench, etc.).

 4. **Run the Application Using XAMPP**
   - Download and install [XAMPP](https://www.apachefriends.org/download.html) if you don't have it installed on your machine.